menandmice/micetro_docs/guides/user-manual/ipam.rst

 Once you have created a network, it is easy to make changes.

-1. Select the range in the grid.
+1. Select the range in the list.

-2. From the ellipsis menu select :guilabel:`Edit network properties` or use :menuselection:`Actions --> Edit network properties`.
+2. On the :guilabel:`Action` menu, select :guilabel:`Edit network properties`.
+You can also select this option on the **Row menu (..)**.

 3. Make the desired changes.